 ACL Overview

-Anterior cruciate ligament (ACL) injuries are one of the most common sports injuries in the United States.
-The ACL is one of the most important ligaments in the body, and is crucial to providing stability of the knee joint.
-Unfortunately, the ACL has poor healing potential, and ACL surgery is by a fellowship trained ACL surgeon is usually required to reconstruct the torn ligament in most cases.
-In some cases, however, the ACL can be repaired in a way that it will heal.
+Anterior cruciate ligament (ACL) injuries, or ACL tears, are one of the most common sports injuries in the United States.
+The ACL is one of the most important ligaments in the body, crucial to providing stability of the knee joint.
+Unfortunately, the ACL has poor healing potential, and ACL surgery by a fellowship-trained ACL surgeon like Dr. Burnham is usually required to reconstruct the torn ligament in most cases.
+In select cases, however, the ACL can be repaired in a way that it will heal.

 Individualized, Anatomic ACL Surgery